Video produced by StoryMineMedia

-The Center for Documentary Studies offers a wide range (up to a hundred annually) of onsite and online courses, summer intensive institutes, and short workshops for adults who are interested in learning to do their own documentary work.
-These courses, available via open admission and with reasonable fees, involve instruction in photography, video, audio, writing, and other creative media.
-Special topics and such subjects as documentary traditions, techniques, fieldwork theory, and ethics involved in conducting and presenting documentary work are covered.
-The hands-on courses at CDS help adults achieve their goals of completing a first project or refining an ongoing project.
+The Center for Documentary Studies offers a wide range (up to a hundred annually) of onsite and online courses, summer intensive institutes, and short workshops for adults who are interested in doing their own documentary work, whether starting a first project or refining an existing one.
 Most classes are offered during in the evening or on weekends to accommodate the schedules of working adults.
-Summer intensive institutes, as well as online classes, are also available.
+These hands-on courses, available via open admission and with reasonable fees, involve instruction in photography, video, audio, writing, and other creative media.
+Special topics integral to conducting and presenting documentary work are covered, such as documentary traditions, techniques, fieldwork theory, and ethics.

 This open-admissions adult education program includes the option of completing a Certificate in Documentary Arts; a two-year distance-learning certificate track is available for non-local students.
+View handouts on recommended equipment and Certificate requirements.
 Note: Duke University staff, faculty, students, and alumni receive 10 percent off fees for CDS Courses in the fall and spring.

 Contact: please call 919.660.3670 or email firstname.lastname@example.org.